sinai-uja/textflow/README.md

     + **max_depth:** maximum of maximum tree depths
     + **mean_depth:** mean of maximum tree depths

-- **Stylometry:** It calculates different metrics that store in a dictionary:
+- **Stylometry:** It calculates different metrics that store in a metadata dictionary:
     + **uniqueWords:** The number of different words.
     + **TTR:** The lexical index TTR
     + **RTTR:** The lexical index RTTR